-Preparing your submission to UA may be your first experience of writing an abstract for your work but don't worry!
-Your abstract is just a short overview of your paper or project to give the UA Judges a sense of what your work is about.
+Preparing your submission to UA may be your first experience of writing an abstract for your academic coursework but don't worry!
+Your abstract is just a short and concise overview to give the UA Judges a sense of what your entry is about.

 You should consider the following:

-Why did you undertake this work?
+Why did you undertake this research?
 Why is it important or interesting?

 Your methods & approach